 If you are serious about blogging, you should make the small investment to start your own self-hosted blog.
 Personally, I love the WordPress software and once you learn about its functions it becomes very easy to navigate.

-I am going to guide you through the process of purchasing your self-hosted blog from Siteground, and setting up WordPress on your blog (believe me, it’s easier than you think!).
+Because Bluehost offered my readers (aka YOU) a phenomenal deal for starting up your own blog (seriously – it’s the best price you’ll find), I am going to guide you through the process of purchasing your self-hosted blog with Bluehost, and setting up WordPress on your blog (believe me, it’s easier than you think!).

 Set up Your Hosting & Domain